albertllousas/implementing-hexagonal-architecture/readme.md

 </p>

-You can also see that there is no line from the domain to the ports, but domain can also access to the ports in case of necessity or if your project use a fully rich domain
+You can also see that there is no line from the domain to the ports, but domain can also access to the ports in case of necessity or if your project use a fully rich domain.

 ### App core:
 The core of the hexagon, all the app code lives here, it is **isolated from the rest of the world**, only dependencies